larrykluger/Register-Plus-Redux/readme.txt

 = 3.7.0 =
 March 16, 2011 by radiok

-* Major change, wp_new_user_notification is only created as neccessary
+* Major change, wp_new_user_notification is only created as necessary
 * Added fr_FR, ro_RO, ru_RU, and tr_TR translations
 * Fixed bug with auto-complete not filling in user_login and user_email, as reported by webakimbo
 * Fixed invitation code tracking dashboard widget, as reported by Galyn